snehashakyas/SPIKE-Accessories-using-OpenMV/README.md

 # SPIKE Accessories using OpenMV

+The OpenMV Cam is a microcontroller board with a camera, which can be coded with Python.
+In this research project, the OpenMV Cam is developed to be an addition to LEGO Foundation's SPIKE Prime set for robotics learning.
+This will allow the SPIKE prime set to have the following additional 3 accessories:

 1. Color sensors (two different modes).
 2. Face detector.
 3. Menu Options with both Color Sensor and Face Detector.